rafaelhz/shopping-cart/README.md

 Payment Service
 ---------------
-Spring-boot application, responsible for processing payments sent from the shopping-cart-api, the communication is made by an ActiveMQ queue.
+Spring-boot application, responsible for processing payments sent from the shopping-cart-api, the communication is by an ActiveMQ queue.

 Shopping Cart App
 -------------------